 - (1) Dimension.
 The pathway shall be a minimum of six feet in width. - (2) Quantity.
 One pathway is required for every 250 feet of building perimeter facing the parking lot and is measured along the building edge. - (3) Location.
-The pathway shall be centrally located within the parking area to serve a maximum number of parking stalls. - (A) Pathways shall provide direct connections to the principal structure(s) entrances from the spaces furthest from the entrance. - (B) At least one pathway shall provide a direct connection between adjacent vehicular rights-of-way and/or shared use paths and the principal structure's entrance. - (4) Pathway Delineation.
-Pedestrian pathways should be clearly marked with thermoplastic crosswalks or striping or through the use of alternative materials, such as stamped concrete or pavers.
+The pathway shall be centrally located within the parking area to serve a maximum number of parking stalls. - (A) Pathways shall provide direct connections to the principal structure(s) entrances from the spaces furthest from the entrance. - (B) At least one pathway shall provide a direct connection between adjacent vehicular rights-of-way and/or trails and the principal structure's entrance. - (4) Pathway Delineation.
+Pedestrian pathways should be clearly marked with striping or through the use of alternative materials, such as pavers.
 Refer to Figure (44). - (5) Accessibility.
 Pedestrian facilities within the parking lot, buildings access and access to adjacent areas shall comply with the applicable ADA standards.